ICB-DCM/Shiny-Calorie-Wrapper/README.md

 One-click installers for Windows, Linux and OSX are found here: https://uni-bonn.sciebo.de/s/0qDhG2Bu1VNkRli

+Current available versions:
+- 0.4.6
+- 0.4.0

 ## Notes

-1. Currently only installers for the latest development version from branch `with_metadata_sheet` of the CALOR app are available and named as version 1.0.0.
-Versions based on tags have to be integrated, see issue https://github.com/stephanmg/shiny-electron-wrapper/issues/3.

-2. When Docker Desktop not available, user will be prompted to download and install Docker Desktop.
-App will then need to be re-started after installation of Docker Desktop.
+When Docker Desktop is not available on the computer by the user, the user will be prompted to download and install Docker Desktop.
+The Shiny App installer will then need to be re-started after installation of Docker Desktop to finalize installation of the Shiny App.